 - Downloads The default allowed access for a share is Downloads.
 Anyone visiting the Share Link URL in a web browser will be presented with a page displaying the contents of the Share Link.
 The visitor will have the option of downloading select files individually by clicking on a filename, or they can download everything contained in the Share Link using the Download all button.

 - Uploads A share link that allows only Uploads will function very similarly to an Inbox.
 The visitor can upload items but cannot view any of the files that have been uploaded.
 In order to allow uploads, you must include at least one folder path in your share link, and you cannot include any file paths.
+Note that uploads by a visitor to a share link that allows only uploads will automatically rename uploaded files with duplicate names, even if your site's Overwrite behavior setting is set to "Allow files to be overwritten, but ask first"

 - Uploads and downloads.
 A share link that allows Uploads and downloads will look very similar to the file manager, and users can click to navigate through the shared items, or upload their own items with buttons for "Upload files" and "Upload folder".
 To allow uploads and downloads, you must include at least one folder path in your share link.